Wall-Brew-Co/lein-sealog/README.md

 * `render` - To compile all changelog entry files into a markdown Changelog
 * `insert` - To update the most recent changelog entry file with new notes
 * `version` - To print the current project versions from Leiningen and sealog
+* `check` - To validate Sealog's configuration, changelog entry files, the changelog, and the project version
 * `help` - To view the help text of sealog or any command

 Most commands will accept several options, which can be configured by the command line arguments passed in or by a configuration file located at `.sealog/config.edn`.